Borrowing from AU

 Lost or Damaged Items and Lost Fees

 A book will be considered "lost" after being overdue for 40 days.
-An $80.00 item replacement fee, a $30.00 processing fee, and a $10.00 overdue fine will be added to your account per lost item.
+An $80.00 item replacement fee and a $30.00 processing fee ($110.00 total) will be added to your account per lost item.
 The item replacement and processing fee will be forgiven if you return the AU book.
 Lost consortium items will need to be handled through their home library.
 If an AU book is truly lost, a replacement copy may be provided.
 Please see the AU Library Book Replacement Policy.

 Blocks on Borrowing

 Borrowing is blocked if fines/fees reach $25.00.
-If you have lost materials (late by 40 days or more) or have excessive fines, your library account may be blocked from further use.
+If you have long overdue materials or have excessive fines, your library account may be blocked from further use.
 You may also have a stop placed on your University-wide (Student) Account.
 The library reserves the right to deny borrowing privileges to anyone based upon just cause.